OpenBioML/chemnlp/docs/SUBMODULES.md

 # Getting help
 The instructions below attempt to guide you through the process of working with submodules.
-However, if you are still confused please reach out to on GitHub or Discord to a project maintainer.
+However, if you are still confused please reach out on GitHub or Discord to a project maintainer.

 # Workflow 1: making changes to a submodule only